4dn-dcic/foursight/docs/actions.md

 * **output**: Any value containing results relevant to the execution of the action.

 Like check results, there are also a number of fields that are used internally:
+* **kwargs**: the key word arguments used to set the check.
+Should be set automatically.
 * **s3_connection**: is set automatically when you use `init_action_res`.
 * **name**: the string name of the action that should be exactly equal to the name of the function you want to execute.
 * **uuid**: timestamp of the action.